Mini Macaron Trifles – Ispahan Style!

 I have been itching to show you these mini macaron trifles – Ispahan style!

-Hence my urge to make mini versions.
+Hence my urge to make individual mini versions in shot glasses - dessert shots!

 - Mojito macarons (make a lime jelly and add a touch of mint essence in the cream)

-- Fizzy Orangina macarons (using orange jelly)
+- Fizzy Orangina macarons (using orange jelly);

-- Raspberry, Lime & Tarragon “Maclairs” (for something a bit different!)
+- Raspberry, Lime & Tarragon "Maclairs";

 - Rhubarb and Poppy macarons (great with strawberry trifle) … the list goes on so over to you!